Murder of Nubia Barahona: Charges and trial

 The Barahonas' granddaughter, who wished not to be identified, came forward and described the abuse as "a persistent pattern of psychological and physical abuse."
 She was six years old when the twins arrived at the Barahonas' home.
 The granddaughter was a regular visitor and witnessed the torture of the twins, even stating that "the twins would be stripped naked and forced to walk around the living room."
 Jorge Barahona forced everyone to watch the naked twins.
 Another time during the granddaughter's visit, Jorge tried to drown Victor in the swimming pool and at another time, Jorge and Carmen wrapped rope around Victor's neck, choking him "until he fainted".
 The granddaughter also said that the twins were only given milk and bread to eat.

-In April 2017, Victor Barahona received 3.75 million USD from Florida Lawmakers as part of a settlement with the Florida Department of Children and Families.
+In April 2017, Victor Barahona received US$3.75 million as part of a settlement with the Florida Department of Children and Families.
 The state's government said the department "poorly handled the case of the Barahona twins" and that the department "had many red flags they did not pay attention to".

 On February 21, 2020, Carmen Barahona pleaded guilty to first-degree murder and multiple counts of aggravated child abuse.
 She also agreed to testify against Jorge as part of a plea deal.
 Her sentencing has been deferred until her cooperation with prosecutors against Jorge is complete.
 If she does not fully cooperate, she could still face the death penalty.

+Trial delays

 On February 26, 2020, lawyers for Jorge Barahona requested his trial date be delayed due to Carmen's plea deal.

-On March 1, 2021, Barahona was attacked in the Pre-Trial Detention Center as he slept and suffered multiple bruises on his face, a nosebleed and a small cut on his nose.
+On March 1, 2021, Barahona was attacked in the Pre-Trial Detention Center as he slept and suffered multiple bruises on his face, a nosebleed, and a small cut on his nose.
 He was attacked by five other inmates because "of the nature of his pending charges," according to a police report.

+In August 2021, Barahona fired his legal team and continued to ask for postponements.

+In February 2024, a court hearing about whether he is competent to stand trial was again reset.
+A local news station reported that, after 13 years, it is a "case that is still nowhere near trial" because "judges and attorneys have changed for years (and)...
+Jorge Barahona continues to ask for postponements."
+Gail Levine, the case's original prosecutor, who is now retired, said that "Due to judges' calendars, due to the defense, and the attorney's decision to go to trial on other cases, Jorge Barahona's case took a backseat".

+In July 2025, Barahona was ruled competent to stand trial.
+As of October 1 2025, the court was evaluating Barahona’s options for legal representation.